Haidilao: Hygiene

 On August 25, 2017, hygiene problems were reported by the Legal Evening News.
 A video of a rat lying on a sink was uploaded to Weibo, a Chinese social media platform.
 After three and a half hours, Haidilao posted an apology letter about the hygiene issues.

 Haidilao indicated that all stores needed to have a "bright kitchen", meaning that the kitchen is now visible to all customers thanks to the installment of transparent glass and opening up of the space.

-The Beijing Municipal Food and Drug Administration had two meetings with the representatives of this Haidilao's hygiene problem and required Haidilao to make rectification to their cleanliness, resulting in the requirement that all stores in Beijing would need to be inspected within one month.
+The Beijing Municipal Food and Drug Administration had two meetings with the representatives of this Haidilao and required Haidilao to take rectification measures regarding their cleanliness and ensure all stores in Beijing were inspected within one month.

 Price hikes

 On March 12, 2020, Haidilao reopened many stores after the COVID-19 situation in mainland China improved.
 However, customers were shocked by the price hikes; some even stated online that they would not go back to Haidilao again.
 After customer complaints, a Haidilao representative stated that price increases would be limited to 6%, with each restaurant being able to define their own prices.